 The last couple of days the sun has been a wonderfully vibrant thing up high in the sky.
-The tot, the husband, and I totally enjoyed ourselves gardening, playing in the wee kiddie pool, and soaking up the sun.
+We have totally enjoyed ourselves gardening, playing in the wee kiddie pool, and soaking up the sun.
 I grew up in the baby-oil-for-sun block generation and am starting to see the wear and tear it’s left on my skin, so am making sure to do a bit extra to keep things as good as they can be by wearing sunscreen.
 But I do think it’s okay to let the skin soak-up about 15-minutes of that healthy vitamin D before slathering up.
 After having a bit of fun in the sun, we get out the lotion and coat our bodies.

-Sunscreen is an amazing thing – especially when you’ve got kiddies that love being outside.
+Sunscreen is an amazing thing – especially when you have kiddies that love being outside.
 My talented friend agrees, so he wrote a book about it with the intention of educating kids (and adults) on the importance of sunscreen.
 It’s a sweet little book full of cute and adorable – and helpful tips on sunscreen use.